rajhraval/My100DaysOfSwift/Project 8 - Swifty Words/Project8.md

 - Loading the level via a text file and adding button targets
 - It's play time using the ```firstIndex(of: )``` and ```joined()``` method
 - Using property observer method ```didSet```

+**Project 8 - Day Three - Day 38 of 100DaysOfSwift**

+> The fool doth think he is wise, but the wise man knows himself to be a fool. - William Shakespeare

+Today I completed the challenges:

+- Added the thing grey line to the buttons
+- Added an Alert Controller to prompt the answer is wrong to user.
+- Bug yet to fixed

+**Project 8 - Summary**

+I learnt about (String Methods):

+- addTarget()
+- enumerated()
+- joined()
+- replacingOccurences()